-The Scheme provides a comprehensive and valuable range of benefits covering many situations.
+The Scheme provides a range of benefits covering many situations.
 Pension benefits are based on your Final Pensionable Salary and the Pensionable Service you accumulate.

 It follows that the more Pensionable Service you accumulate, the greater the amount of your eventual pension.